Skip to main content

 Your Flutter Xcode project can have custom Xcode targets to build additional products, like frameworks or unit tests.
 You can add Swift Package Manager integration to these custom Xcode targets.

-Follow the steps in How to add Swift Package Manager integration to a project manually.
+Follow the steps in How to add Swift Package Manager integration.

-In Step 1, list item 6 use your custom target instead of the Flutter target.
+In Step 1 for list item 6, use your custom target instead of the Flutter target.

-In Step 2, list item 6 use your custom target instead of the Flutter target.
+In Step 2 for list item 6, use your custom target instead of the Flutter target.

 How to remove Swift Package Manager integration